NCAS-CMS/cfdm/docs/source/tutorial.rst

-* request :ref:`extra field constructs to be created from "metadata" netCDF variables <Creation-by-reading>`, i.e. those that are referenced from CF-netCDF data variables, but which are not regarded by default as data variables in their own right; and
+* request :ref:`extra field constructs to be created from "metadata" netCDF variables <Creation-by-reading>`, i.e. those that are referenced from CF-netCDF data variables, but which are not regarded by default as data variables in their own right;

+* request that masking is not applied by convention to data elements;
+  and

 * display information and warnings about the mapping of the netCDF file contents to CF data model constructs.